 I called my contact at Lovehoney, and he wasn’t surprised.

-“Yeah, we’re a bit cheaper to start with but we’re way better at selling other products, and getting people to come back again more often”.
+“Yeah, we’re a bit cheaper to start with but we’re way better at selling other products with each order, and getting people to come back again more often”.

 That was it.

-They’d just focussed on making each sale bigger and making the sakes more frequent, and they were killing it.
+They’d just focussed on making each sale bigger and making the sales more frequent, and they were killing it.

 All the fluff that Ann Summers had given me about “the strength of their brand” wasn’t enough to compete with these guys.